ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 The contract storage can only be modified by activating an access function.
 It is important to understand what that means.
-What it does *not* mean is that some global variable holding the storage is modified by the entrypoint.
-Instead, what it *does* mean is that, given the state of the storage *on-chain*, an entrypoint specifies how to create another state for it, depending on a parameter.
+What it does *not* mean is that some global variable holding the storage is modified by the access function.
+Instead, what it *does* mean is that, given the state of the storage *on-chain*, an access function specifies how to create another state for it, depending on a parameter.

 Here is an example where the storage is a single natural number that is updated by the parameter.